skagankose/skagankose.github.io/index.md

 # Network Construction

 I started with construction of the Sehir University's Twitter network (STN).
 I use snowball sampling meaning that I collected the friends of my friends.
-A list of my friends can be found [here](https://github.com/skagankose/sehirTweets/blob/master/data/coreUsers.txt).
+[Here](https://github.com/skagankose/sehirTweets/blob/master/collectUsers.py) is the code for that.
+And, a list of my friends can be found [here](https://github.com/skagankose/sehirTweets/blob/master/data/coreUsers.txt).
 By saying friends, I mean followers and followees.
-[Here](https://github.com/skagankose/sehirTweets/blob/master/collectUsers.py) is the code I wrote.

-The network, in this stage, had many users that are not (actually) belong to Sehir University.
-I determined that the users with at least 3 followers and 3 followees, within the current network, are realted to Sehir University.
-So, all the users who had less than 3 followers and 3 followings, are removed.
+The data, in this stage, had many users that are not (actually) belong to Sehir University.
+I see that the users with at least 3 followers and 3 followees, within the current network, are (actually) realted to Sehir University.
+So, all the users who had less than 3 followers and 3 followees, are removed.
+Then, the network is constructed with remaining users.
+The code for that is [here](https://github.com/skagankose/sehirTweets/blob/master/createGraph.py).

-The resulting network composed of 1,382 nodes (users) and 27,118 directed edges (according to followers and followees).
+The resulting network composed of 1,353 nodes (users) and 26,439 directed edges (according to followers and followees).
 Here is the graph.

 ![STN Graph](skagankose.github.io/images/pageRank.png)

 *Figure 1: Sehir University's Twitter network with PageRank based representation (where big nodes mean high popularity)*

-Note that the color and the size of the nodes are according to [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) centrality score.
+Note that colors and sizes of nodes are arranged according to [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) centrality score.

+> I want to reserve couple of sentences to mention about the program I used for drawing graphs.
+> I used [Gephi](https://gephi.org) through-out the project, which is one of the leading visualization and exploration software for all kinds of graphs and networks.
+> It is open-source and free.

 # Natural Language Processing Analysis

-After retrieving tweets, I moved onto the analysis.
+After retrieving tweets, I moved onto the analysis part.

 ## Topic Determination

-To assign a certain topic distribution to each user, first, we labeled each of their tweets.
-The problem here though, we didn't know which label to use.
-To this respect, first, we analyzed the STN using a topic modeling algorithm, more specifically, latent dirichlet allocation (LDA).
+To assign a certain topic distribution to each user, I used their tweets.
+I assign a label to each tweet then, calculated frequency of categories.
+The first obstacle was that I didn't know which label to use meaning that I didn't know how to categorize tweets within Sehir University.
+To solve that,

+we analyzed the STN using a topic modeling algorithm, more specifically, latent dirichlet allocation (LDA).
 We won't go into details of LDA for the sake of simplicity.
 To earn more about LDA see [2].
 By using LDA, we were able extract four main topics popular among Sehir members.

 ## Label prediction